publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch1/m__us_usc_t7_s2.md

                 (i) __In general__

-                    An affiliate of a person that qualifies for an exception under subparagraph (A) (including affiliate entities predominantly engaged in providing financing for the purchase of the merchandise or manufactured goods of the person) may qualify for the exception only if the affiliate, acting on behalf of the person and as an agent, uses the swap to hedge or mitigate the commercial risk of the person or other affiliate of the person that is not a financial entity.
+                An affiliate of a person that qualifies for an exception under subparagraph (A) (including affiliate entities predominantly engaged in providing financing for the purchase of the merchandise or manufactured goods of the person) may qualify for the exception only if the affiliate—

+                    (I) enters into the swap to hedge or mitigate the commercial risk of the person or other affiliate of the person that is not a financial entity, and the commercial risk that the affiliate is hedging or mitigating has been transferred to the affiliate;

+                    (II) is directly and wholly-owned by another affiliate qualified for the exception under this subparagraph or an entity that is not a financial entity;

+                    (III) is not indirectly majority-owned by a financial entity;

+                    (IV) is not ultimately owned by a parent company that is a financial entity; and

+                    (V) does not provide any services, financial or otherwise, to any affiliate that is a nonbank financial company supervised by the Board of Governors (as defined under [section 5311 of title 12][/us/usc/t12/s5311]).

-                (ii) __Prohibition relating to certain affiliates__
+                (ii) __Limitation on qualifying affiliates__

                 The exception in clause (i) shall not apply if the affiliate is—